Gray486/Gray486/README.md

-I am a high schooler who makes little games and tools for fun.
-I am also programming lead on robotics [FRC team 1648](https://github.com/midtownrobotics "G3 Robotics GitHub").
-Check out my website [GrayJN.com](https://grayjn.com)!   :)
+I am a high schooler in Atlanta, GA who enjoys computer science, electronics, and engeneering.
+Check out my website [GrayJN.com](https://grayjn.com) to take a look at all my projects!